 MAP– you can check out the map here.

 WHAT TO BRING – Always remember to dress light and comfortable with closed shoes like sneakers or , even better, hiking boots.
 Mosquito repellent, sun screen and ALWAYS remember to bring water with you since they don’t sell it at the entrance.
 It is very important to walk with water in any case, but especially during this site visits, as it can get very hot.
 For more practical information on travelling in Mexico, you can check here.

 GUIDES – At the time I was there there was no available guides, so if you like to have one walking with you, I would suggest you to ask the pro natura office the day before so that they can arrange it for you.

-The only resort close to the site is the amazing The Explorean Kohunlich, a luxury all inclusive property half way from the main road and the site entrance with exceptional exclusive service, tranquillity and a lovely pool overlooking the thick jungle where the elegant bungalows are scattered around.
-The hotel organises different excursion within the area as well.
+The only resort close to the site is the amazing The Explorean Kohunlich, a luxury all-inclusive property half way from the main road and the site entrance with exceptional exclusive service, tranquillity, and a lovely pool overlooking the thick jungle where the elegant bungalows are scattered around.
+The hotel organizes different excursions within the area as well.
 To make your reservation or check out the available deals you can follow this link.

 Otherwise you can stay at a little property located on the main road right before the turn, modest but new and with elegant finishes.
 Even if you are a little sophisticated but you don’t feel like spending a fortune you will find peace of mind there.